amogh2004/VTU-CG/README.md

 # VTU-CG
 All VTU Computer Graphics Lab Programs

-COMPUTER GRAPHICS LABORATORY WITH MINI PROJECT

 Lab Experiments:
-PART A
 Design, develop, and implement the following programs using OpenGL API
 1. Implement Brenham’s line drawing algorithm for all types of slope.
 2. Create and rotate a triangle about the origin and a fixed point.